 The coccyx is otherwise known as the tailbone and sits at the very bottom of the spine.
 It is made up of a few bones that have become fused together.
 It is attached to the bottom of the sacrum bone and sits within the pelvis.
-Structures attached to the coccyx include the pelvic floor muscles, part of the buttock muscles and ligaments.
+The pelvic floor muscles attach to the coccyx (Figure 1).